-This guide is part of our suite of guides to financial statements and specifically focuses on compliance with IFRS Standards.
+This guide is part of our suite of guides to financial statements and specifically focuses on compliance with IFRS Accounting Standards.
 Although it is not exhaustive, this guide illustrates the disclosures required for a hypothetical reporting entity, merely for illustrative purposes and, as such, largely without regard to materiality.
 The information contained herein is of a general nature and is not intended to address the circumstances of any particular entity.

-The preparation and presentation of financial statements require the preparer to exercise judgement - e.g. in terms of the choice of accounting policies, the ordering of notes to the financial statements, how the disclosures should be tailored to reflect the reporting entity's specific circumstances, and the relevance of disclosures considering the needs of the users.
+The preparation and presentation of financial statements requires the preparer to exercise judgement - e.g. in terms of the choice of accounting policies, the ordering of notes to the financial statements, tailoring the disclosures to reflect the reporting entity's specific circumstances, and the relevance of disclosures considering the needs of the users.